Student Employment Job Board

 College relations student assistant

-Description of primary position responsibilities: Assist in the sending of press releases to students’ hometown newspapers, the writing of College press releases, and/or the writing of features for the alumni magazine and College website; provide press coverage, including photography, for campus events; monitor local news for information on the College and its students, faculty/staff and alumni; perform general office duties.
+Primary responsibilities: Assist in the sending of press releases to students’ hometown newspapers, the writing of news releases, and/or the writing of features for the alumni magazine and college website; provide coverage, including photography, for campus events; monitor local news for information on the college and its students, faculty/staff and alumni; perform general office duties.

-Primary skills desired in student employee: Very strong writing and communication skills.
+Primary skills desired: Very strong writing and communication skills.
 The ability to work independently.
 Experience in communications/marketing, photography or videography is a plus.

 In addition to supplying office support, the students provide coverage and promotion of campus events and facilitate the distribution of press releases to newspapers outside the local area that would not be possible with the current size of our professional staff.
-For more information contact Matthew at email@example.com.
+For more information, contact firstname.lastname@example.org.

-Attributes: The Lycoming Fund is looking for outgoing, energetic, and articulate students to call alumni, parents and friends of Lycoming for the Fall 2013 Phonathon.
+Attributes: The Lycoming Fund is looking for outgoing, energetic, and articulate students to call alumni, parents and friends of Lycoming for the Phonathon.

 What is Phonathon?
 Students contact alumni, parents, and friends to let them know “what’s new” at Lycoming, update their contact and employment information, and secure gifts and pledges to the Lycoming Fund.